Joe-Degs/Joe-Degs.github.io/_posts/2022-07-26-riscv-assembly-compiled-code.markdown

 main.c  main.o
 ```
 We've got ourselves a nice little object file `main.o`.
 It looks beautiful doesn't it.
-We now have our object file (a binary file) so we can
+We now have our object file (containing the compiled code)
-inspect it to see what we can find inside its nooks and cranies
+and we can inspect it.

 ### inspecting the object file
-Lets start by running `file` on the file to see what type of stuff we are
+Lets start by running `file` on the object file to see what type of stuff we are
 dealing with.

 ```